succe3d/networkanalysis_matlab/README.md

 ### Step 8: Calculate and Display Statistics for Encryption Types

-Write computational code to calculate the percentage of networks using each encryption type and the average signal strength per encryption type.
+Write computational [Code](https://github.com/succe3d/networkanalysis_matlab/blob/main/code.m) to calculate the percentage of networks using each encryption type and the average signal strength per encryption type.
 Then display the results in a table and plot a pie chart showing the proportion of networks with different encryption types.

 ### Step 9: Analyze Bands, Modes, and Generations

-Write computational code to calculate the percentage of networks using each band, mode, and generation.
+Write computational [Code](https://github.com/succe3d/networkanalysis_matlab/blob/main/code.m) to calculate the percentage of networks using each band, mode, and generation.
 Then display the results in separate tables for each attribute.

 ### Step 10: Visualize the Distribution of Bands, Modes, and Generations